 Creating a key pair and certificate request file in PKCS#10 format using the OpenSSL package or the CertReq tool (available for Windows machines only), then submitting the certificate request file to the CERN Grid Certification Authority through a secure web application (http://gridca.cern.ch/gridca-services).
 The private key is kept by the host or service administrator.
 The certificate is returned by the web application after a successful request.

 If certificates autoenrollment is enabled on a machine, the host certificate is requested by a process running periodically on the machine (like a Windows service or a Cron job).
 The process verifies if the machine is configured for host certificates autoenrollment and either of these conditions is met: - No host certificate is present on the machine - Host certificates present on the machine are either expired or have an expiration date in a certain amount of time If the conditions above are met, the process automatically creates a key pair and certificate request file, signs the request and submits it to the CERN Grid Certification Authority in one of these two ways: - directly to the Certification Authority, using the built-in Windows autoenrollment service - through a secure web service The service submitting the request authenticates using the Kerberos credentials of the machine.
 These Kerberos credentials are associated with a specific network address and a single host name through the Network Database, with a registered user and/or responsible group.

+The subject of the issued certificate will be the fully qualified domain name of the machine performing the request.

+The Subject Alternative Names extensions of the issued certificate will contain:

-The issued certificate will have as subject the fully qualified domain name of the machine performing the request, and as subject alternative names the DNS names configured for the machine by a responsible user (as defined in the Network Database) through the CERN Grid Certification Authority secure website.
+The DNS name of the machine

+A set of DNS names configured for the machine by a responsible user (as defined in the Network Database) through the CERN Grid Certification Authority secure website.

 Subject and subject alternative names will only be in the .cern.ch domain.

 For robot certificates, requests can be submitted in one way: